Pandawan/GarlicRecipes/src/content/mining-cpu.md

 # Mac
 Mac guides are currently not available.
 If you wish to contribute to this site, please create a pull request [here](https://github.com/PandawanFr/GarlicoinHelp/pulls).
-For now, you can follow [this guide](https://pastebin.com/p1RksRwb) by `@Vilsol#2060`, which should get you going (although it is not as detailed as a normal guide).
+For now, you can follow [this guide](https://gist.github.com/PandawanFr/7c0c500ee679eac799ec4b92a225f816) originally by `@Vilsol#2060`, which should get you going (although it is not as detailed as a normal guide).

 # Linux

 ## Step 1: Download and build cpuminer-multi
-Clone from the [project Github repo](https://github.com/tpruvot/cpuminer-multi) into a directory of your choice.
+Clone from the [project Github repo](https://github.com/GarlicoinOrg/cpuminer-multi) into a directory of your choice.
 Following the instructions in the project's README, run `./build.sh` in the new directory, and install any prerequisites as specified by your environment.

 ## Step 2: Run the Miner